nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 2.3 Changing a team's name: `editteam`

-Changes a team's personName (specified by index) to the given personName.
+Changes a team's name (specified by index) to the given name.

 Format: `editteam t/TEAM-INDEX n/TEAM-NAME`

 Examples:
-* `editteam t/1 n/TEAMNEW` Changes the first team's personName to 'TEAMNEW'.
+* `editteam t/1 n/TEAMNEW` Changes the first team's name to 'TEAMNEW'.

 #### 2.4 Assigning a member to a team: `assign`